Click Here to Quick Exit - will open a new tab

 Yes, there will be a beer garden.
 No outside alcohol is permitted.

-Photographs and video footage will be captured during the Festival.
+Photographs and video footage will be captured during the Pride Festival events and Pride Fair.

-In addition to the Gender Neutral Portable toilets, there are accessible Gender Neutral washrooms located inside the main building.
+In addition to the gender neutral portable toilets, there is an accessible Gender Neutral washroom located in the washroom building.

-Many areas of the Fair can be over stimulating.
-To help we have designated the inside building as a Quiet Room.
+Many areas of the Pride Fair can be over stimulating.
+To help, we have designated the barn as a Quiet Room.
+The Quiet Room is a low sensory space for anyone who needs a break from the Fair grounds outside.
 There will also be ear plugs available from the Pride Booth.

 587-646-6626